mateors/lexer/README.md

 ## Block statements
 Block statements are a series of statements enclosed by an opening `{` and a closing `}`

-## if-else conditional statement structure
+## IF-ELSE conditional statement structure
 > `if (<condition>) <consequence> else <alternative>`

 > *parsing is prone to off-by-one errors*